Do you ever get the feeling that while we’re super-connected digitally, we’re kind of dropping the ball in the real world?

 I had realised this before, but seeing all of this really made it incredibly obvious… People really, really don’t like sitting alone with their thoughts.

 I get it.
 I don’t like it so much either.
 But if ever there was a prime opportunity for introspection then this was it.
 My mind went wild.
 Then quiet.
-Then wild again.
+Wild again.
 Then clear.
-Then ideas started coming in.
+Ideas started coming in.
 Then nonsense.
-Then more clarity, understanding and perspective.
+More clarity, understanding and perspective.
 I was basically doing a walking meditation.
 I was being mindful as each footstep touched the ground or as my eyes processed the wonder of the rock strata.
 And I made sure I wrote down all of the good (and sometimes not-so-good) realisations that came to me.

 Obviously, you all may not have the compulsion (or time) to walk the length of NZ.
 But I can tell you now; it hammered home to me the benefits of connecting to the self.